ContextLab/davos/paper/paper.md

 ```

 Additionally, certain arguments can be added to skip searching the local environment altogether, and instead always
-install a fresh version of the package by default:
+install a fresh version of the package:

 ```python
 # install hypertools v0.7 without first checking for it locally